 During your trial work period, the Social Security Administration will most likely want to know such things as whether you are undergoing medical care and whether you are working within the restrictions that qualified you as disabled.
 If the Social Security Administration determines that you are no longer disabled, your benefits may be suspended.
 However, if you then have to stop work again in the future, there will be a window of time (three years or so) during which you can reopen your original application in an expedited claim.

 Rules and guidelines regarding returning to work after being approved for Social Security Disability benefits are both complex and straightforward.
 An experienced attorney can point the way to your most favorable course of action.
-The Klein Law Group, P.C., welcomes any and all questions regarding SSD and related matters, such as qualification for Medicare benefits while you are working and receiving benefits.

 Your unique circumstances should be taken into full account to help you answer the question, “Can I work while on Social Security Disability in New York?”
 For more information, contact The Klein Law Group in New York City (NYC) by calling 917-639-5350 for a free consultation with a lawyer.